-- A. Parent desires to acquire beneficial ownership of all of the outstanding shares of common stock of the Company, par value \$0.001 per share (the "Common Stock"), and has caused Purchaser to be formed to accomplish such purpose. - B. Murdock is presently the beneficial owner of 35,568,585 shares of Common Stock that he intends to contribute, through Parent, to Purchaser prior to the Merger (such shares, together with any shares of Common Stock hereafter acquired or beneficially owned by Murdock, Parent, Purchaser or their respective affiliates, collectively, the "Parent Shares"). - C. The respective Boards of Directors of Parent and Purchaser have approved the merger of Purchaser with and into the Company, with the Company continuing as the Surviving Corporation (the "Merger"), upon the terms and subject to the conditions set forth in this Agreement, and have approved and declared advisable this Agreement. - D. The Board of Directors of the Company (the "Company Board"), acting upon the unanimous recommendation of a committee of the Company Board consisting only of independent and disinterested directors of the Company (the "Special Committee"), has approved the Merger, upon the terms and subject to the conditions set forth in this Agreement, and has approved and declared advisable this Agreement. - E. The Merger also requires the approval (the "Disinterested Stockholder Approval") of the holders of a majority of the issued and outstanding shares of Common Stock beneficially owned by the stockholders of the Company other than Murdock, Parent, Purchaser and their respective affiliates (the "Disinterested Stockholders").
+A. Parent desires to acquire beneficial ownership of all of the outstanding shares of common stock of the Company, par value \$0.001 per share (the "Common Stock"), and has caused Purchaser to be formed to accomplish such purpose.

+B. Murdock is presently the beneficial owner of 35,568,585 shares of Common Stock that he intends to contribute, through Parent, to Purchaser prior to the Merger (such shares, together with any shares of Common Stock hereafter acquired or beneficially owned by Murdock, Parent, Purchaser or their respective affiliates, collectively, the "Parent Shares").

+C. The respective Boards of Directors of Parent and Purchaser have approved the merger of Purchaser with and into the Company, with the Company continuing as the Surviving Corporation (the "Merger"), upon the terms and subject to the conditions set forth in this Agreement, and have approved and declared advisable this Agreement.

+D. The Board of Directors of the Company (the "Company Board"), acting upon the unanimous recommendation of a committee of the Company Board consisting only of independent and disinterested directors of the Company (the "Special Committee"), has approved the Merger, upon the terms and subject to the conditions set forth in this Agreement, and has approved and declared advisable this Agreement.

+E. The Merger also requires the approval (the "Disinterested Stockholder Approval") of the holders of a majority of the issued and outstanding shares of Common Stock beneficially owned by the stockholders of the Company other than (i) Murdock, Parent, Purchaser and their respective affiliates; and (ii) the directors and executive officers (as such term is defined in Rule 3b-7 of the Exchange Act) of the Company (the stockholders of the Company other than those falling within clause (i) above, the "Disinterested Stockholders").